Sak Yant Tattoo FAQ | Thai Tattoo Questions

 Ink:

-Almost all the Ink used by today’s Sak Yant Masters is brought from the Tattoo supply shop and is the same brands as is used by American Tattoo shops.
+Almost all the Ink used by today’s Sak Yant Masters is brought from the Tattoo supply shop and is the same brands as used around the world.
 The Ink might get a little starter (previous blessed ink containing some magical blends), but long gone are the days when Masters had to make there own ink and used all sorts of dangerous items.

 Needles:

-Sak Yant Chiang Mai, like many of the professional Sak Yant guides around the country ensure proper safety and hygiene issues are being taken care of.
+Sak Yant Chiang Mai, like many of the professional Sak Yant Ajarns and Masters around the country ensure proper safety and hygiene issues are being taken care of.

 What is the Quality of Artwork with a Sak Yant Tattoo?